psychemedia/sin-eater-resources/resources/NANDQ_notes-and-queries.md

 (1.)
 Step into your cellar—see what you can find:
 If your barrels be not empty, I hope you will prove kind.
 I hope you will prove kind with your 'aples' and strong beer,
-And we'll come no more ' a-souling' until this time next year."
+And we'll come no more 'a-souling' until this time next year."

 (2.)
 "One for Peter, one for Paul,